JosephHobbs9292/Machine-Learning-and-Heart-Disease/README.md

 ---
 ###

 Each row in this data set represents one patient and their individual health data related to heart disease.
-The data in

 Age
 Resting Blood Pressure